BadAllOff/angular-trello-clone/README.md

 ## Link to example app
 https://angular-trello-clone.firebaseapp.com/

-Kanban boards with DnD functionality with features like:
+Kanban boards with DnD functionality and features like:
 * Google sign in
 * User email Authentication (guard).
 * Kanban boards.